Oh no! We may not fully support the browser or device software you are using !

 If you are under age 59 ½ and you took money from an IRA or retirement account, you may be subject to a tax penalty.
 This is often referred to as an early withdrawal penalty and is 10% of the money you withdrew.

-If you’re overdue on past federal tax payments, your 2020 tax refund will be applied to that balance and you will receive any remaining refund.
+If you’re overdue on past federal tax payments, your current tax refund is generally applied to that balance and you will receive any remaining refund.

 If you have an outstanding state tax debt, your refund can be applied to pay it off in the same manner as the federal debt.